MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-customer-lifetime-value.md

 1. Go to **Intelligence** > **Predictions** and select the **My predictions** tab.
 2. Select the vertical ellipses next to the prediction you want to view error logs for.
 3. Select **Logs**.
 4. Review all the errors.
 There are several types of errors that can occur, and they describe what condition caused the error.
-For example, an error that there's not enough data to accurately predict is typically resolved by loading additional data into audience insights.
+For example, an error that there's not enough data to accurately predict is typically resolved by loading more data into audience insights.